frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 ## Solution
 * Update the schema for nuget.config file to be able to store repository trust information.
-* Define a gesture for users to be able to trust a package repository.
+* Define a gesture for users to be able to trust .

 ### Repository trust information
 We should store the following information to enable a trust relationship between a package consumer and a package repository.